rdwrcode/myreact-app/README.md

 ```
 This is to introduce Redux for state management.
 * To respond to location chnages, checked both actions.js and reducer.js.
+* To respond to the selection on the forecast graph, add more actions in both actions.js and reducer.js.